Here Are the 2023 Darlington Throwback Schemes

 Sports the Petty Blue color of Lee Petty’s car from the 1950s/1960s.

-Hocevar wants to race the truck, which honors Dale Jarrett’s 2001 brown and yellow UPS No. 88 from 2001.
+Hocevar wants to race the truck, which honors Dale Jarrett’s 2001 brown and yellow UPS No. 88.

+Pays homage to Adam Petty and his No. 45 Spree car from 1999.

 Resembles the No. 1 MOPAR truck of Ted Musgrave from 2003.